ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Unwanted Tracking Detection**:
 : algorithms that detect the presence of an unknown Accessory traveling with a person over time.

-**Victim**:
+**Target**:
 : a target of (attempted) Unwanted Tracking.
-A victim may or may not own a Location-tracking Accessory.
+A Target may or may not own a Location-tracking Accessory.

 # Security Considerations